robwco/workshop-marketing/class.md

 It would mean more clients and access to better, more profitable projects.
 Best of all, it would mean working less and getting more out of your time.

-## Announcing!
-The Emails That Win You Clients Masterclass and Video Course: Learn how to make your work more profitable through email.
+Time is the key here.
+It opens up a better life.

+## Announcing: Get Paid!
+The only video course focused on creating a profitable email system for freelance businesses.

-It's a powerful system for getting new clients that's specifically built for a freelance business.
+It's a powerful system for getting and keeping new clients that's specifically built for a freelance business.
 It will totally change how you find and keep clients.

 You'll learn: